I took some notes on most common labs. Email me if you have any others to add.

 ÷Severe liver disease, malnutrition, overhydration

-¡May see decreased or increased BUN during normal pregnancy
+¡May see decreased or increased BUN during normal

 ¡Evaluate kidney function